neuralmimicry/jirastats/README.md

 ## Environment variables
 - JIRA_USERNAME: Jira username (email for Atlassian Cloud)
 - JIRA_PASSWORD: Jira API token or password (API token recommended)
+  - Note: The Jira client now authenticates using python-jira's basic_auth, which works reliably with Atlassian Cloud.
+Use an API token with your Atlassian account email.
 - JQL_QUERY: Optional base JQL; overrides config.json:jql_query
 - DISCOVERY_KEYWORDS: Optional comma-separated override for discovery.keywords
 - DISCOVERY_DISABLE: If set to 1/true/yes, disables discovery regardless of config
+- PREFER_CLIENT_SEARCH: If set to 1/true/yes, skip HTTP /search calls and use the python-jira client directly
+- DEBUG_TRANSITIONS: If set to 0/false/no, suppresses status transition debug logging.
+By default, each status change is logged with its timestamp to aid troubleshooting.

 ## Testing